Welcome to Year 3!

-This term year 3 will learn to play the glockenspiel which is a tuned percussion instrument.
+This term year 3 are learning to play the glockenspiel which is a tuned percussion instrument.
 You can tell a percussion instrument because it will play its sound by hitting, scraping or shaking.
 The word glockenspiel is a German word which means a bell sound.
 Glockenspiels are made from aluminium and play a higher pitch than a xylophone which is made mostly from wood.
 Our glockenspiels look a little like this.

 Click this link to experiment with different instruments including the xylophone.

 Our Autumn Term Musical Learning

 Year 3 are learning to listen to and appreciate reggae music.
 We are discussing the song called Three Little Birds by Bob Marley.
 We already know the style indicators of a reggae song and are developing our knowledge of technical musical terms.
 Today we had a game of beat and rhythm and enjoyed improvising by listening and copying back.
 How many adults can explain solo, vocal line, backing or beat?
 Don't worry because year 3 do.